markdbenson/markbenson.io/_source/experience/2022-02-smartthings-head-of-smartthings.md

 - **Embedded SmartThings Hub in Family Hub Refrigerators** (January 2023): Integrated SmartThings Hub functionality into Samsung’s Bespoke 4-Door Flex™ refrigerator, eliminating the need for a separate hub while supporting Matter and other smart home protocols.

 - **Launched SmartThings Pet Care** (June 2022): Delivered a connected-pet experience that helps homeowners monitor, locate, and care for their pets.
-Enabled goal-setting and activity tracking through Galaxy Tags, supported lost-pet location, and introduced bark detection through JetBot AI 90+ that can undock, record clips, and identify which pet is barking.
+Enabled goal-setting and activity tracking through Galaxy Tags, supported lost-pet location, and introduced bark detection through JetBot 90 AI+ that can undock, record clips, and identify which pet is barking.
 Added automations to play calming sounds or "pet zen" content on YouTube or Samsung TV Plus, trigger feeders when owners are away, and integrate with Dr. Tail for remote veterinary guidance.

 - **Redefined SmartThings Vision and Mission** (April 2022): Recast SmartThings' strategic direction to align with Samsung’s broader vision, emphasizing intuitive, trusted, and frictionless connected experiences that drive recurring business value and sustainable differentiation.